Vehmloewff/brave_binary/readme.md

 Download, and get the executable to, the latest stable build of Brave.

-## Why Brave
+## Why Brave Instead of Chromium

-First, it's "un-googled", and second, the builds are much easier to get.
-From an API perspective, it is still chromium.
+First, it's "un-googled", and second, the builds easier to get, and third, from an API perspective, they are the same.

 ## Known Issues